 Decreased Efficiency

 A major drawback of second-hand solar panels is decreased efficiency.
-Over time, environmental factors like UV radiation and temperature fluctuations cause solar panels to degrade, resulting in reduced energy output.
+Over time, environmental factors like UV radiation and temperature fluctuations cause cost of solar panels to degrade, resulting in reduced energy output.
 This reduced efficiency in older panels may lead to lower energy bill savings and decreased profits for solar system owners compared to newer models.

 Comparison of Solar Panel Performance